ingridbjarman/Route_Around/README.md

 - Group gathering after lunch every day
 - Retro at 5PM

-All of the above where led by a scrum master who would be ranomdly picked each day.

 Pairs where rotated every day, to ensure we all worked with each other and got to work on all layers of the project.